Thank you for reading our post, please rate this article at the end.

 There are a couple of used full-size Class C RVs from Winnebago, but my number one pick is the Minnie Winnie.

 It’s one of the popular Class C RVs, and I love this nifty little rig because it’s not overly huge.
-Most are under 30 feet, which makes it easier to maneuver within traffic, or park almost anywhere.
+Most are under 30 feet, which makes it easier to maneuver within traffic or park almost anywhere.

-Yet, Winnie Minnie doesn’t sacrifice comfort and space and is the perfect option for RVers looking for a compact coach without giving up on the comfort.
+Yet, Winnie Minnie doesn’t sacrifice comfort and space and is the perfect option for RVers looking for a compact coach without giving up on comfort.

 Okay, things like counter space or bathroom aren’t spacious, but they’re decent and functional.